najiaaleeya/2403-ITT440/10% Individual Assignment/04 AZRI FAHMI BIN ARISFADZILLAH/README.md

 For this individual assignment I will proceed with using the can you guess it?
 The Visual Studio Code [Link](https://code.visualstudio.com),<br /><br />
 Why Visual Studio Code specifically? because Visual Studio Code Universally accepted code-editor and is supported by many as shown in the Stack Overflow 2023 Developer Survey, with 73.71% of the respondents reported that they use the editor [Link](https://survey.stackoverflow.co/2023/#technology-most-popular-technologies).<br /><br />

+### **NOTE** Visual Studio Code However is not considered as an IDE because it is a standalone source-code editor but with plugins it can rival proper IDEs and the size of the VS Code is only but a fraction of the size of for example Visual Studio hence my preferral.

 What exactly is the Visual Studio Code? it is a source-code editor that has been created by Microsoft and is compatible with Windows, Linux, macOS, and web browsers.
 It boasts features such as debugging support, syntax highlighting, intelligent code completion, snippets, code refactoring, and integrated version control with Git.
 Users have the ability to modify the theme, keyboard shortcuts, preferences, and can also install extensions to enhance its functionality.

 ## **Visual Studio Code Installation**